raakdgol/Random_Color_Generator/README.md

 ## How It Works

-The application uses vanilla JavaScript to:
+The application uses JavaScript to:

 1. Generate a random hexadecimal color code
 2. Select the color box element in the DOM